 No permit or certificate shall be issued, and no inspection, public notice or other action relative to zoning, petitions for changes in zoning, or appeals shall be instituted until after such fees, costs and charges have been paid.
 When in accordance with the provisions of this section a fee is paid and application is filed, there shall be no return of any funds, regardless of the governing body’s determination in the matter involved.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Validity.
 In the event any court of competent jurisdiction should hold that any article, section, clause or provisions of this ordinance to be invalid, this holding shall not affect the validity of the development code as a whole or any part thereof, other than the part so declared to be invalid.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Violations and penalties.
 Any person or persons, firms or corporations, violating the provisions of this ordinance or any part hereof, shall be fined not less than $50.00 nor more than $500.00 or incarcerated in jail for a period not to exceed 30 days, or both, and each day that such violation continues shall constitute a separate offense.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Codification.
 It is the intention of the Town Council of the Town of Sorrento, Louisiana, that this ordinance amend the Code of Ordinances of the Town of Sorrento, Louisiana, and be codified for inclusion.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Repeal of conflicting ordinances.
 All ordinances and parts of ordinances in conflict herewith are repealed to the extent necessary to give this ordinance full force and effect.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Effective Date.
-This development code shall take effect on July 1, 2018.
+This development code shall take effect on September 3, 2019.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Definitions